A New Political “Spectrum” (in 3D) That Makes Sense Out of the American Domestic Political Landscape:

 Liberal vs. Medievalist

 “Medievalism” can be thought of as comprising all of those old ideas that grew increasingly unpopular during The Enlightenment Age, to which Enlightenment thinkers reacted against in the first place.
 These ideas — such as ‘the divine right of kings’ — justified any action that anyone might want to take if they merely had the power to take it.
 From the inquisition to torture to theft to contradiction — all things were permitted by the logic of the Medieval mindset, save sometimes the “sins” listed in a holy book.
 A thoroughly Medieval person ignores ethical reasoning; in their eyes, arguments that categorically demand religious tolerance, freedom of speech, or refraining from political assassination carry no weight.
 For slightly more depth on the natures of the Liberal and Medievalist positions, see the second discourse in this series, On Why The Social Justice Warrior Ideology Is Fundamentally Medieval.
+For a much more in-depth explanation of the history — and proponents — of the variety of philosophies called “Liberal”, see Russell Blackford’s article, here.

 A side note on ‘Liberal’ and ‘Medieval’:

 adopting this model as the way in which to view the American political sphere has many benefits, but one of the greatest (at this particular moment in history) is that which ultimately comes from the conceptual separation of ‘Liberal’ from ‘Leftist’.
 Although many politicos use these two L-words interchangeably, their non-colloquial meanings are highly distinct from each other — about as distinct as ‘Liberal’ is from ‘Conservative’, and that’s important.
 By using this 3D political model, we can better connect current events and see why the historic voting bloc that has included both Liberals and Leftists is currently fractured.
-The second discourse in this series, On Why The Social Justice Warrior Ideology Is Fundamentally Medieval, goes just a little ways into the history of how Liberalism’s adherents have had their forces bolstered by Leftists, as well as what current problem threatens to sink their centuries-long alliance.
-The lack of understanding about their own allies’ attitudes and motivations is a significant aggravator of this fracture, and this 3-discourse series is intended to remedy at least that.
+The second discourse in this series, On Why The Social Justice Warrior Ideology Is Fundamentally Medieval, goes just a little way into the history of how Liberalism’s adherents have had their forces bolstered by Leftists, as well as what current problem threatens to sink their centuries-long alliance.
+The lack of understanding about their own allies’ attitudes and motivations is a significant aggravator of this fracture, and this discourse series is intended to remedy at least that.

 Anti-intrustion Libertarian vs. Security & Health & Safety Statist